guieiras/material-home-page/README.md

   Get your Contentful Management key on `https://app.contentful.com/spaces/[YOUR SPACE ID]/api/cma_tokens`.
 Remember to set it on `CONTENTFUL_MANAGEMENT_ACCESS_TOKEN` environment variable.

-  Run `yarn contentful:setup` to prepare your space with content types.
+  Run `npm contentful:setup` to prepare your space with content types.

   On your contentful space, create an `Author` entry with default field set as true, and a `Setting` called _siteName_.